osoml/pid4nfdi/content/event/2024-eoscsymposium/index.md

 projects:
 ---

-The team of PID4NFDI will join in participating in the first Base4NFDI User Conference which takes place in Berlin in November 2024.
+The team of PID4NFDI will join in participating in the EOSC Symposium 2024 which takes place in Berlin in October 2024.